This article covers How Underwriters View Liabilities In Mortgage Qualification

 Deferred Student Loans

 Deferred Student Loans and Car Payments are the two biggest liabilities in mortgage qualification.
-Deferred student loans that have been deferred for more than 12 months are no longer exempt with FHA Loans and Conventional Loans.
+Deferred student loans that have been deferred for more than 12 months are no longer exempt from FHA Loans and Conventional Loans.
 Conventional Loans allows IBR Payments reporting on credit reports.
 VA Loans does exempt deferred student loans that have been deferred for 12 or more months.
 Income-Based Repayment (IBR) does not count either.
 Borrowers with high student loan balances need to do the following on FHA Loans:

 - Contact their student loan provider

 - Tell them that they are applying for a mortgage and that their lender is requiring a written fully monthly amortized payment over an extended payment plan (normally 25 years)

 - This amount should be about 0.50% of the student loan balance

 Getting this fully amortized monthly payment over an extended payment plan is crucial for those with higher student loan balances.
 Otherwise, lenders will use 1.0% of the outstanding student loan balance on FHA Loans.
 Fannie Mae and Freddie Mac allow IBR Payments on conventional loans.

 Car Payments And Mortgage Qualification